TNL-Project/TNL/Documentation/UsersGuide/Pointers/ug_Pointers.md

 ## Unique pointers

-Simillar \ref std::unique_ptr from the STL, \ref TNL::Pointers::UniquePointer manages certain dynamicaly allocated object.
+Similarly to \ref std::unique_ptr from the STL, \ref TNL::Pointers::UniquePointer manages a certain dynamically allocated object.
 The object is automatically deallocated when the pointer goes out of scope.
 The definition of `UniquePointer` reads as: